tweag/cardano-conformance-testing-of-consensus/docs/design.md

 Correctness here is an *extremely important* property---much more so than in most software projects.
 Nodes failing to agree on the correct chain risks an accidental hard fork.
-Should one persist long enough it might potentially be unrecoverable.
+Should one persist long enough the protocol  might be unable to recover without external/etc intervention.

 This document gives a design for a suite of tools, and the necessary infrastructure changes, to expose these existing tests in a form that